dbg3220/inTune/docs/DesignDoc.md

 10. Search for an Instrument
 11. Add an Instrument to my cart
 12. Checkout my cart
-13. Add a review
-14. View all reviews
-15. Look at all Lessons
-16. Schedule a Lesson

 ### Roadmap of Enhancements
 1. Add a review